jdevuyst/comprehend/README.md

 ```

 The functions `cons`, `conj`, `disj`, `contains?`, `get`, `count`, `hash`, `empty`, and `seq` operate on indexed sets as expected.
 Moreover, `(s k)` = `(get s k)` if `s` is an indexed set, and if `k` is a symbol or keyword then `(k s)` = `(get s k)`.

+Use the function `c/indexed-set?` to test if an object is an indexed set.

 Indexed sets shine when you want to perform pattern matching on them: